Simply procuring AI technology is not sufficient; you also need to become AI-ready. This article explains the key elements of AI readiness.

 Over the past few years, from a business user perspective, AI has gone from a well-known but little-understood backend technology to one with multiple dimensions that can be consumed company-wide.
 Yet, a degree of caution is required.

-To ensure your organization has the most likely chance of success, you must follow a framework for AI readiness that asks three critical questions: why, who, and how.
+To ensure your organization has the most likely chance of success, you must follow a complete AI readiness framework that asks three critical questions: why, who, and how.

 Organizations need to understand why they are choosing to adopt AI technologies.
 They must have clear goals and objectives that drive their AI ambitions and a universal interpretation of why AI is an important addition to their business.
 These drivers fall under three categories: operational changes, productivity gains, and strategic advantage.